-The current building, which also houses both departments, is approximately 14,800 square feet, lacks natural light, privacy, sound control, privacy for public clients, adequate classroom and storage space, and is in dire need of basic maintenance such as roof repairs that cause leaking into office and childcare areas.
-Because the building is used by both the departments of public health and child and youth development, programming for the new facility includes a diverse mix of classroom and childcare spaces, offices, meeting rooms, clinics, and lab.
+The previous building, which also housed both departments, was approximately 14,800 square feet, lacked natural light, privacy, sound control, privacy for public clients, adequate classroom and storage space, and was in dire need of basic maintenance such as roof repairs that caused leaking into office and childcare areas.
+Because the building was used by both the departments of public health and child and youth development, programming for the new facility included a diverse mix of classroom and childcare spaces, offices, meeting rooms, clinics, and lab.

-The childcare center will be designed to create a calm and safe space that may be lacking in the other parts of these children’s lives.
-It will be a space they can be proud of that also offers tactile learning opportunities through materiality of the space and surroundings.
+The childcare center is designed to create a calm and safe space that may be lacking in the other parts of these children’s lives.
+It is a space they can be proud of that also offers tactile learning opportunities through materiality of the space and surroundings.
 Overt sustainability strategies such as a green roof become part of the everyday learning experience.
 Other outdoors space, including a playground, promotes creative rather than prescriptive play.

 The youth program is geared towards middle school age children who need extra, after hours school help or a safe place to hang out with friends.
 The building program offers a gymnasium and lounge areas, along with study tutoring spaces.